-The engine was installed in an Austin Princess, as you can see from the pictures, it was necessary to length the bonnet, mainly to accommodate the air intake silencers at the front, which reduced the familiar jet whistle.
+The engine was installed in a modified Austin Sheerline, as you can see from the pictures, it was necessary to length the bonnet, mainly to accommodate the air intake silencers at the front, which reduced the familiar jet whistle.
 It was this noise when driven on the public roads that often made heads look upwards expecting a jet aircraft to go over.
 But inside the car the noise level was regarded as acceptable.
 The grills on the bonnet are to let the heat from the engine to escape, no problems with de-misting on this vehicle.

 So how does it all work, air is drawn through the front grill and compressed, then the compressed air is passed to the heat exchanger where it is heated by the hot exhaust.
 This acts to reduce the amount of fuel needed to be burnt to reach the required entry temperature to the turbine.
 The hot gases then pass through the power turbine and rotate the shaft that is coupled to a Hobbs gearbox and onto the rear axle.
 The exhaust gas then pass through a heat exchanger before been discharged to the atmosphere.